 - 1/2 tsp baking powder

 - For the chocolate coating/decorating:

 - 1 lb (450g) white chocolate

 - Sprinkles to decorate

 - 6-8 Standard sized lollipop sticks

-- 3 inch wide heart shaped cookie cutter (if you don't have a heart shaped baking pan)
+- 3 inch wide heart shaped cookie cutter; if you don't have heart shaped pans

 - Preheat the oven to 180C/350F and grease and line a 9x9 inch pan or a baking tin with 6 heart shaped cavities.

 - Place the chocolate and butter into a heatproof bowl and place in the microwave to melt, 20 seconds at a time, stirring in between to ensure the mixture doesn't burn.
 Leave to one side.